gumaerc-testorg/6.251j-fall-2009/content/pages/readings.md

 ---
 content_type: page
+description: This section provides the schedule of readings for the course and information on the required textbook.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: 1c2b5958-4a69-764f-493d-f532f4ada03c
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 Chapter assignments are from the required textbook: Bertsimas, Dimitris, and John Tsitsiklis. _Introduction to Linear Optimization_.
 Belmont, MA: Athena Scientific, 1997.
 ISBN: 9781886529199.